-MODEL CODE FOR DIRECTORS' SECURITIES TRANSACTIONS
+MODEL CODE FOR SECURITIES TRANSACTIONS

-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 of the Listing Rules as the code of conduct regarding directors' dealing in the securities of the Company.
-The Company has made specific enquiry of all Directors and confirmed that they have fully complied with the required standard set out in the Model Code during the Reporting Period.
+The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix C3 of the Listing Rules as the code of conduct regarding directors' dealing in the securities of the Company.
+The Company has made specific enquiry of all Directors and confirmed that they have fully complied with the required standard set out in the Model Code during the year ended 31 December 2024.